rguerrettaz/Rails-tutorial/README.md

 end
 render :json => @variable_to_be_converted
 ```
-NOTE: you do not need to user to to_json, you also do not need to specify content type in rails
+NOTE: you do not need to use to_json, you also do not need to specify content type in rails

 ### Rendering Layouts